ArturoDent/symbol-jump-and-select/README.md

 7. in `json` files, arrays have their string entries rather than just '0', '1', '2', etc.
 8. etc.

 There will be some "context" shown after the node/symbol in the quickPick that can be used for filtering by the input box at the top, like `function declaration`, `return`, `constructor`, `case` or `switch` and more.
-That same "context" is in the Tree View items but not visible but still can be used to filter the tree.
+That same "context" is in the TreeView items but not visible but still can be used to filter the tree.

 ## Arrow Functions and Function Names